-Judge rejects Trump request to block New York subpoena for tax returns
+Judge says Trump must hand over tax returns to NY prosecutors

 Oral arguments in that case were heard by the federal appeals court in Manhattan on Aug.
 23. It has yet to rule.

-Reporting by Jonathan Stempel in New York; Editing by Catherine Evans and Alison Williams
+Reporting by Jonathan Stempel in New York; Additional reporting by Karen Freifeld and Brendan Pierson; Editing by Alison Williams and Steve Orlofsky